 It is important to secure student employment if you wish to secure work-study funds.
 Please go online to ADP Workforce Now at the beginning of each term to find out about the availability of federal work-study jobs and other jobs on campus.
 You will need to fill out a standard student employment application and may be required to submit other documents, such as a resume.
 Campus supervisors then decide whom to interview and hire.

-For more information or for assistance in applying for jobs, visit the Office of Advising and Career Development, located in Clarence T.C.
+For more information or for assistance in applying for jobs, visit Advising and Career Development, located in Clarence T.C.
 Ching Hall, room 252.